marchbanks-swint-tovar-deimos/diehard-java/README.md

     *If the amount they withdraw exceeds the balance throw a error

 3. Garment Barn Invoice

     *A store that will show a completed invoice

-        -the total quantity ordered
+    *The total quantity ordered

-        -the total the whole invoice is
+    *The total the whole invoice is

-        -if the quantity is zero then it should not be added to the invoices total/totalqty
+    *If the quantity is zero then it should not be added to the invoices total/totalqty